kiwi0fruit/jats/README.md

 Types are in standard Talanov's order.
 8 bright rainbow colors from red to pink are mapped to Alpha+Delta quadras in *normal order*.
 Deep/Bright switch would be Rational/Irrational switch to quasi-identity type.
-8 deep rainbow colors from maroon to magenta are mapped to Beta+Gamma quadras in *reverse order*.
+8 deep rainbow colors from crimson to magenta are mapped to Beta+Gamma quadras in *reverse order*.

 | Color           |         |     | Type              |     | Alt. names     | xkcd color    |
 |:--------------- |:------- |:--- |:----------------- | --- |:-------------- |:------------- |